bjuncklaus/darknet/README.md

 - Run `python process.py` from the scripts directory

 ## 4 - Preparing configuration files
+- In the 'data' directory, create a `obj.names` file, where every line should be a different class names
 - In the 'cfg' directory, create a `obj.data` file with the following text:
   ```
   classes = 1
   train = data/train.txt
   valid = data/test.txt
-  names = obj.names
+  names = data/obj.names
   backup = backup/
   ```
-- Create a `obj.names` file, where every line should be a different class names
 - Duplicate `yolo-voc.cfg`, and change the name to `obj.cfg`
     - line 3: set `batch=64`
     - line 4: set `subdivisions=8`
     - line 244: set `classes=1`
     - line 237: set `filters=30`, (calculated as `(classes + 5)*5`)
-- Make a folder named `backup` in the main darknet directory
+- Create a folder named `backup` in the main darknet directory
-- Download [darknet19_488.conv.23](https://pjreddie.com/media/files/darknet19_448.conv.23), and save it into the cfg directory
+- Download [darknet19_488.conv.23](https://pjreddie.com/media/files/darknet19_448.conv.23), and save it into the 'cfg' directory

 ## 5 - Training
-- Open the darknet Makefile and switch GPU and CUDNN to 1 (if set up completed)
+- Open the darknet Makefile and switch GPU and CUDNN to 1 (Optional: only if these are setup)
 - Run `make` if you have not done so already
 - Run `./darknet detector train cfg/obj.data cfg/obj.cfg darknet19_448.conv.23`

-This will save save a `.weights` files within the backup folder, initially every 100 iterations, till 1000, and then up by 1000 after that.
-Make sure to read the nice [explanation](https://github.com/AlexeyAB/darknet#when-should-i-stop-training) by [Alexey](https://github.com/AlexeyAB) on when to decide to stop training.
+This will save save a `.weights` files within the backup folder, initially every 100 iterations, till 1000 (not included), and then every 10000 after that.
+This used to be every 1000 after the first 1000 interations but it was changed.
+To change it back, edit line 136 in `exemples/detector.c` from 10000 to 1000.

-If the training is ever interrupted at any point, it can be continued by substituting the last saved `.weights` file from the backup folder, with `darknet19_448.conv.23`, in the training command
+Make sure to read the [explanation](https://github.com/AlexeyAB/darknet#when-should-i-stop-training) by [Alexey](https://github.com/AlexeyAB) on when to stop training.

 ## 6 - Testing
-Test your newly trained algorithm by running, `./darknet detector test cfg/obj.data cfg/obj.cfg obj1000.weights data/image.jpg`
+Test your newly trained algorithm by running the following with a new image:
+`./darknet detector test cfg/obj.data cfg/obj.cfg obj1000.weights images/image.jpg`

+## Additional notes
+1. If the training is ever interrupted at any point, it can be continued by substituting the last saved `.weights` file from the backup folder, with `darknet19_448.conv.23`, in the training command
+2. If you get an error like: `darknet: ./src/cuda.c:36: check_error: Assertion '0' failed.`
+You can fix it by changing your ARCH (architecture) in the make file, to be appropriate for your GPU.
+Another simple way I found to temporarely solve it, is to just turn your computer off and on again.